cuplsensor/cupltag/docs/firmware/gettingstarted.rst

     .. image:: ccsopen.png
        :width: 400

-Add Reference to cupl Codec
+Add Reference to cuplCodec
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The cupl Tag firmware depends on C files from cupl Codec.
+The cuplTag firmware depends on C files from cuplCodec.

 #.
-Fork the cupl Codec repository on (`GitHub <https://github.com/cuplsensor/cuplcodec>`_).
+Fork the cuplCodec repository on (`GitHub <https://github.com/cuplsensor/cuplcodec>`_).
 #.
 Clone this into a folder on your computer.
 #.
 In CCS, right click the cuplTag_firmware project.
 #.
 Select Properties from the context menu.